adobe/aem-upload/README.md

             <td>* URL</td>
             <td>string</td>
             <td>
-                Full, absolute URL to the Directory in the target instance where the specified files will be uploaded.
+                Full, absolute URL to the Folder in the target instance where the specified files will be uploaded.
+This value is expected to be URI encoded.
                 <br/>
                 <br/>
                 <b>Example</b>